 - Abnormal muscle contractions- specifically of the eye, mouth, mid-face and neck

 Facial synkinesis treatments for NJ patients aim to reduce involuntary activity while preserving muscle tone and function.

 FACIAL SYNKINESIS IN DEPTH

 Facial Synkinesis Treatment

-Facial paralysis and involuntary movements do not always occur after facial trauma, however it is quite common.
+Facial paralysis and involuntary movements do not always occur after facial trauma, however, it is quite common.
 When these problems are present, they range in severity, from mild to more serious cases that involve more intensive treatments.
-Physical therapy accompanied by targeted injections of Botox to the specific muscle group are highly recommended with a much attention on facial muscle retraining.
+Physical therapy accompanied by targeted injections of Botox to the specific muscle group is highly recommended with much attention to facial muscle retraining.
 There are some cases in which synkinesis will persist despite prolonged treatment.

 This problem does not always occur, but when present, it can be mild to severe.
 Physical therapy and targeted botox injections are still the preferred option in the treatment of synkinesis.
 However, in some instances, synkinesis may persist despite prolonged treatment.
 In cases in which the issues are interfering with your everyday life, surgery may be suggested to help relieve some of the problems that occur.
 The option of surgery may help disrupt the divergent neural pathways that are responsible for causing the involuntary, unwanted facial movements.